 What Devices Use A PoE Switch?

-There are many devices that can be powered by PoE.
+Many devices can be powered by PoE.
 However, the amount of power needed can differ.

 Low Watt PoE devices